banner logo

 New England Journal of Medicine, Volume 343:1536, November 23, 2000

-A similar phenomenon is sometimes seen when lightning hits a grassy field, as in this picture where lightning struck a golf course flagpole, leaving this beautiful 25 foot Lichtenberg figure on the green:
+A similar phenomenon is sometimes seen when lightning hits a grassy field, such as the following image where lightning struck a golf course flagpole, leaving this beautiful 25 foot Lichtenberg figure on the green:

 Golfcourse